BernhardClemm/ft-proposal/README.md

 ## US voter movements (Figure 2)

-The AP VoteCast can be downloaded [here](https://apnorc.org/projects/ap-votecast-2020-general-elections/) and not included in the repository because of size.
+The AP VoteCast can be downloaded [here](https://apnorc.org/projects/ap-votecast-2020-general-elections/) and is not included in the repository because of size.
 The script `code/us-voter-movements.R` summarizes the data and creates the Sankey plot below.

 <img src="https://github.com/BernhardClemm/ft-proposal/blob/main/output/us-voter-movements.png?raw=true" width="75%">